SEC Reporting After a Form 10 Goes Effective – Form 10 Registration Statements

 If shareholders will take action on a matter but management is not soliciting proxies, the company must provide shareholders with an information statement that is similar to a proxy statement.
 The proxy rules also require the company to send an annual report to shareholders if the shareholders are voting for directors.
 The proxy rules also govern when your company must provide shareholder lists to investors and when it must include a proposal from a shareholder in its proxy statement or information statement.

-Transaction reporting by officers, directors and 10% shareholders
+Transaction reporting by Officers, Directors and 10% Shareholders After Form 10 Effectiveness

 Section 16 of the Exchange Act applies to an SEC reporting company’s directors and officers, as well as shareholders who own more than 10% of a class of the company’s equity securities registered under the Exchange Act.
 The rules under Section 16 require these “insiders” to report most of their transactions involving the company’s equity securities to the SEC within two business days.